 Florida Traffic Laws

 One of the key things you want to consider after such an injury, no matter the magnitude, is the financial implications.
-Take into account the need for long term care, advanced medical treatments, ongoing physical therapy, and even extended hospital stays.
-These bills can add up quickly, not to mention that many people often find themselves unable to work after the injury, resulting in lost earnings and lost future earnings as well.
+Take into account the need for long-term care, advanced medical treatments, ongoing physical therapy and even extended hospital stays.
+These bills can add up quickly, not to mention that many people often find themselves unable to work after their injuries, resulting in lost earnings and lost future earnings as well.
 This could create a stressful financial situation since people who are unprepared for an accident often find themselves with unexpected long-term expenses.

-Catastrophic injuries can impact the movement capacity of their victims, as they often result in chronic pain, which prevents them from enjoying the range of activities they used to partake in as part of their daily life.
-This can be quite difficult to adapt to, and will often lead to feelings of hopelessness and depression.
+Catastrophic injuries can impact the movement capacity of their victims, as these injuries often result in chronic pain, which prevents them from enjoying the range of activities they used to partake in as part of their daily lives.
+This can be quite difficult to adapt to and will often lead to feelings of hopelessness and depression.

-Based on your line of work, some victims of catastrophic injuries find it difficult or impossible to continue their expected career path following the injury.
-This is especially true for people who need to partake in physical actions while on the job, and performing them as they used to before the injury is no longer possible.
+Based on your line of work, some victims of catastrophic injuries find it difficult or impossible to continue their expected career paths following the injuries.
+This is especially true for people who need to partake in physical actions while on the job and performing them as they used to before the injury is no longer possible.

 If you suffer a catastrophic injury in Fort Lauderdale, Florida, you can receive compensation for the following damages:

 People who suffer catastrophic injuries usually require extensive treatments to not only heal their wounds but also save their lives.
-Most catastrophic injuries will at the very least have the risk of developing life-threatening complications if the injury itself is not life-threatening to begin with.
-Due to this severity, treating catastrophic injuries will require more time, skill, and resources compared to normal injuries.
+Most catastrophic injuries, at the very least, will have the risk of developing life-threatening complications if the injuries themselves are not life-threatening to begin with.
+Due to this severity, treating catastrophic injuries will require more time, skill and resources compared with normal injuries.
 This usually translates into higher costs.

-When people suffer catastrophic injuries, the time they spend getting treatment and making a recovery can be really long.
-This time is basically spent not earning money through their job, which can worsen the financial damages suffered by the victim.
+When people suffer catastrophic injuries, the time they spend getting treatment and making their recoveries can be really long.
+This time is basically spent not earning money through their jobs, which can worsen the financial damages suffered by the victims.
 Besides this, catastrophic injuries usually affect a person’s ability to work due to the disabilities they could develop.
 In most cases, they will either have a reduced ability to perform their job as normal or be unable to work altogether.
 That’s why these damages make up a major part of the catastrophic injury claims.

 It’s no surprise that catastrophic injuries often cause excruciating pain.
-The victims can suffer greatly due to injuries like severe trauma, burns, and internal damage.
-While the damages suffered here are not tangible, you deserve compensation for them too.
+The victims can suffer greatly due to injuries like severe trauma, burns and internal damage.
+While the damages suffered here are not tangible, you deserve compensation for them, too.
 Pain and suffering also accounts for the mental anguish that the victim suffers, which is simply the mental pain that accompanies physical injuries.
-It’s possible for people who suffer catastrophic injuries to develop anxiety, PTSD, depression, and a host of other debilitating mental health problems because of the effect of their injury on their lives.
+It’s possible for people who suffer catastrophic injuries to develop anxiety, post-traumatic stress disorder (PTSD), depression and a host of other debilitating mental health problems because of the effect of their injury on their lives.

 How Long Do These Claims Typically Take?

 When it comes to cases involving catastrophic injuries, every case is unique.
-Every case has a unique issue, pattern, party, and injury.
+Every case has its own individual issue, pattern, party and injury.
 It’s therefore nearly impossible to predict how long a case will take until you receive compensation for your damages.

 With this in mind, most accident and injury claims usually take about one to two years to get settled, at least from our experience.
 Of course, one of the best ways to get a good idea about how long your case will take is to consult with an experienced catastrophic injury lawyer for insights about your own case.
 Many law firms and lawyers offer free initial consultations.

 At Englander Peebles, our team of catastrophic injury lawyers works cases on a contingency fee basis.
-This means that we will cover the cost of conducting investigations, building the case, negotiating with the defendant, and litigating your lawsuit.
+This means that we will cover the cost of conducting investigations, building the case, negotiating with the defendant and litigating your lawsuit.
 We won’t bill you for anything until we recover compensation for your damages.
-In case we don’t win the case, you won’t owe us anything.
+If we don’t win the case, you won’t owe us anything.

-Get Professional Help From An Fort Lauderdale Catastrophic Injury Lawyer
+Get Professional Help From A Fort Lauderdale Catastrophic Injury Lawyer

-If you have been involved in an accident and you believe some else is negligible for the injuries you sustained, it can be quite daunting to understand the legal options available to you.
-Dealing with a catastrophic injury while it makes the situation even worse.
-Generally speaking, the severe the injuries are, the more the compensation amount tends to be.
+If you have been involved in an accident and you believe some else is negligible for the injuries you have sustained, it can be quite daunting to understand the legal options available to you.
+Generally speaking, the more severe the injuries are, the more the compensation amount tends to be.
 However, calculating the value of your losses can be quite difficult at such a time.

 For this reason, it becomes necessary to have an experienced legal representative by your side, one who can handle the legal side of things on your behalf.
 At Englander Peebles, we know the frustration that you may be going through, and we promise to work diligently to ease your concerns.
-We offer all our clients a free initial consultation, so get in touch with our Fort Lauderdale personal injury firm today at (954) 231-1384 to schedule time to discuss the details of your case with one of our lawyers.
+We offer all our clients free initial consultations, so get in touch with our personal injury firm today at 954-928-9909 to schedule time to discuss the details of your case with one of our lawyers.